 - To integrate your payable data with your purchasing system, use account payable.
 Using this feature, you can easily track and control your cash flow.

-- Account receivable is a feature to track customer payments, and it allows you to automate tasks like sending payment reminders.
+- Account receivable is a feature to track customer payments, allowing you to automate tasks like sending payment reminders.

 - Profit tracking is the best feature to view the overall financial performance.
 It helps to see how your business is using its financial resources.
 And also, it is used to calculate how much your organization is profiting from your efforts.